magician11/spotify/README.md

 ### Install the Tekore library

+Install the client for the Spotify Web API for Python:

 `pip install tk`

-### Install the SpeechRecognition library
+### Install the speech libraries

-If you want to search for songs by voice, you'll need this library.
+If you want to search for songs by voice, you'll need this library:

 `pip install SpeechRecognition`

+And to hear the software talk to you, you'll need these:

+`pip install playsound gTTS`

 ### Setup your credentials file